 With today's technology and advanced ECUs, stick shift racers continue to push the envelope with more and more HP and torque.
 Aggressive street-style multi disk clutches can compound the issues found with keeping a transmission and drivetrain together at extreme power levels, as well - and then there is the other enemy: weight!
 Guys are making 1500+ whp in 'racecars' that weight 3300+ lbs!

 Here at Tick, we have been campaigning our own stick shift shop car, the "Grubb Worm."
-The transmission you're about to learn about has been tested in our car for all of 2019 running a best of 8.01 @ 180 mph and at a race weight of 2900 lbs on a sub par surface and 90+ degree temps.
-The car has put down a bit over 1200whp and later turned up to what we guess to be somewhere near 1300whp without issue.
+The transmission you're about to learn about has been tested in our car for two seasons now with a best ET of 7.28 @ 196 mph at race weight of 2850 lbs.
+The car makes 1600 whp.

 No core required, this transmission is sold complete!!
 If you have a core housing, shift rail components, and all other various pieces of hardware to complete this build contact someone on our sales staff at 336-719-0599.